antvis/G6/ISSUEHUNT.en-US.md

 ## How to Participate in Issue Hunt?

-1. Find an issue that interests you. (issue with 'IH: Reward/ reward' tag)
+1. Find an issue that interests you. (issue with 'Reward/悬赏' tag)
 2. Contribute code to the issue.
 3. Earn rewards.